Judopay/JudoKit-iOS/README.md

 $ carthage bootstrap
 ```

-- On your application targets’ 'General' settings tab, in the 'Embedded Binaries' section, drag and drop `Judo.framework` and `JudoKit.framework` from the Carthage/Build folder and `JudoShield.framework` from the Carthage/Checkouts folder on disk.
+- On your application targets’ 'General' settings tab, in the 'Embedded Binaries' section, drag and drop `JudoKit.framework` from the Carthage/Build folder and `JudoShield.framework` from the Carthage/Checkouts folder on disk.
 - On your application targets’ 'Build Phases' settings tab, click the '+' icon and choose 'New Run Script Phase'.
 Create a Run Script with the following contents:

 ```sh